K-Wiczling/Battleship-Frontend/README.md

 1. You need to install Node.js with version v16.17.0 or higher (If you do not have one visit node website: https://nodejs.dev/en/learn/how-to-install-nodejs/ )
 2. Clone this repository.
 3. Clone that [Battleship Backend]( https://github.com/K-Wiczling/Battleship-Backend/blob/main/README.md) repository as well.
+And follow the instructuons there
 4. Open your console, go to the project folder and run command: npm install (This will install all dependencis)
+5. Affter all dependencis will be installed you can run command: npm start - this will automaticly start app and sholud open the browswer.

+Both Forntend and Backend are separate entetis, and have to run at the same time, as well as the database.

 ## Database
 I will post DB structure here later, as well as sript to autoamticly build Postgress Databese.